gvwilson/sensibleadventures/maddy-roo/old.md

 *After they left,
 Maddy settled into her father's chair with her latest book.
-It was a collection of folk tales about the Makers and how they gave the first specials their powers.
+It was a collection of folk tales about the Makers and the first people.
+Ancient machines gave heroes extraordinary powers.
-Bots were wise counselors, fickle allies, or wicked adversaries, and each story ended with the words,
+Bots were wise counselors or fickle allies or wicked adversaries, and each story ended with the words,
 "And only the stars can tell the rest.".*